 Delete membership list on website October 1st to allow for membership renewals.

-Keep member listing current as provided by Treasurer (vital that this is up to date).
+Keep member listing current as provided by Treasurer (vital this is up to date).

 Update meeting page, newsletter archives, committees and various applicant pages and links as needed.